abhinandkrishna20/Pdf2Img-converter/README.md

-# Pdf2Img-converter
-Certainly!
-Here's an example of the content you might include in a README file for the Python script provided earlier:

----

-# PDF to JPG Converter
+# PDF to Image Converter

 This Python script allows you to convert a PDF document into a series of JPG image files using the PyMuPDF library (also known as fitz).